Preventing Public Sexual Harassment in Running Communities: A Toolkit for Run Clubs

 What you should know:

-Advocacy, education, policy guidance, and community toolkits targeting schools, workplaces, and now, sports and running clubs.
+Advocacy, education, policy guidance, and community toolkits developed by Our Streets Now to address public sexual harassment across public and community spaces, including sports and running environments.

 What the Toolkit provides: